Today I learned about foreign keys in GORM.

 Self-referencing Has One#

-We often encounter scenarios where we need to associate data from the same table to another record in the same table; this is self-referencing.
+We often encounter scenarios where we need to associate data from the same table with another record in the same table; this is self-referencing.
 When this relationship is one-to-one, we can call it: self-referencing Has One.

 An example is as follows: